sungsoo-ahn/2025/_posts/2025-04-28-multi-resolution-training-improves-robustness-against-adversarial-attacks.md

 \end{bmatrix}.
 $$

-This 2D filter effectively smooths input data, making it ideal for downsampling in the multi-resolution framework.
+This 2D filter effectively smooths input image data, making it ideal for downsampling in the multi-resolution framework.

-The second option is a Gaussian filter, which offers more customization and smoother outputs.
+The **second option** is a Gaussian filter, which offers more customization and smoother outputs.
 The normalized 1D Gaussian filter is defined as:

 $$
 h_\text{g}[n] = \frac{\exp\left(-0.5 \left(\frac{n}{\sigma}\right)^2\right)}{\sum_{n} \exp\left(-0.5 \left(\frac{n}{\sigma}\right)^2\right)},